telerik/xamarin-forms-docs/knowledge-base/listview-ios-disable-bounce.md

             {
                 control.Layout.CollectionView.Bounces = false;

 				// in additiona you can disable the scrolling setting the scrollenabled to false.
-Check the commened code below:
+Check the commented code below:
                 //control.Layout.CollectionView.ScrollEnabled = false;
             }
         }